haifengl/bigdata/README.md

 version of the data.
 If the version it supplies doesn’t match the current version of the data, the update will fail.

 Clients can also set watches on znodes.
-Watches are one time triggers.
+A watches is an one-time trigger.
 Changes to a znode trigger the watch associated with it and then clear the watch.
 When a watch triggers, the client will receive a notification from ZooKeeper.
 Watches are sent asynchronously to watchers.
 But ZooKeeper guarantees that a client will see a watch event for a znode it is watching before seeing the new data that corresponds to that znode.
 Besides, the order of watch events from ZooKeeper corresponds to the order of the updates as seen by the ZooKeeper service.

 Specially, ZooKeeper also has ephemeral nodes, which exist as long as the session that created the znode is active.
 When the session ends, the